HeiCg/nvim_config/readme.md

 ### <a id="theme">Theme</a>
-The theme default is [rose-pine](https://github.com/rose-pine/neovim), to change theme you can just modify /lua/user/colorsheme.lua file
+The theme default is [rose-pine](https://github.com/rose-pine/neovim), to change theme you can just modify /lua/config/theme/init.lua file
+> this folder will not be created on your system as it is not tracked by git

 #### <a id="lualine-theme">Lualine theme</a>
 The lualine theme is setup auto, but in some sections the colors was set manually